 We are all pyromaniacs at heart.
 A great way to practice mindfulness is to have a campfire!
 This is an easy mini-meditation.
 Once you get it your campfire going, sit in silence for a few minutes just watching it burn.
 Notice all the colors of the flames, notice the smells, notice the warmth.

 8. Walk or Hike In Nature

 Being in nature is a necessary part of being mindful as a teen.
 When we are disconnected from nature, we feel sluggish, distracted, and disconnected.
-Reconnecting to nature it is important for our physical and mental health.
+Reconnecting to nature is important for our physical and mental health.
 Maybe you live in a city and you don’t really have the option to go for a walk in the woods but nature is always near us in many different ways.
-This is an great exercise to add to your mindfulness practice.
+This is a great exercise to add to your mindfulness practice.

 9. Get Grounded

 Depending on your circumstance, this could be simply digging your toes into some dirt in your backyard or it could be walking on the beach.
 It could also be gardening, laying in the grass, or climbing a tree.
 Doing these things are great for our health and our mindfulness.

 I think we can all agree that stargazing is a wonderful experience.
 And it’s mindfulness when we don’t even realize it!
 Just like how watching sunrise is mindfulness, snack in the silence of the night and appreciate the stars.
 If you live in a city this one might be a little hard.

 11. Anxiety Cleanse

-Whether it’s the ocean, a waterfall, a river, or just the shower/bath tub.
-Doing a water cleanse is an amazing mindfulness practice!
+Whether it’s the ocean, a waterfall, a river, or just the shower/bathtub.
+Doing water cleanse is an amazing mindfulness practice!
 Imagine all your fears and worries washing away with the waves and you are a new person after.
 (Bonus points if you go cliff jumping.
-Might give you anxiety before the anxiety cleanse though.)
+Might give you anxiety before the anxiety cleanses though.)

 Related Blog: How To Overcome Anxiety As A Teen Using Mindfulness